 - 1. Completion of the 2019 Audit, submitted to Council in September of 2020. - 2.
-For the 3rd year in a row obtained the GFOA Budget Book Award Still waiting to hear fingers crossed - 3.
-Assisted in closing out the 2016 Parks Bond Projects. - 4.
-Continued to adhere to the Record Retention and Destruction Policy - 5.
+For the 3rd year in a row obtained the GFOA Budget Book Award - 3.
+Assisted in closing out the 2016 Parks Bond Projects. - Continued to adhere to the Record Retention and Destruction Policy - 5.
 Continued to streamline the use of the Fixed Asset Module in Springbrook - 6.
 Trained and put procedures in place to have back ups in the Finance Department for key functions